The0nix/Tacotron2/README.md

 ### Training
 To launch training follow these instructions:

-1. Set preferred configurations in `config/config.yaml` or leave it as it is
+1. Set preferred configurations in `config/config.yaml` in particular you might want to set dataset path (it will be concatendated with data path in `docker-train.sh`)
 2. In `docker-run.sh` change `memory`, `memory-swap`, `shm-size`, `cpuset-cpus`, `gpus`, and data `volume` to desired values
 3. Set WANDB_API_KEY environment variable to your wandb key
 4. Run `./docker-train.sh`